 Tamoxifen for prevention of breast cancer for women at known risk

+Tamoxifen is an option for many women who are at high risk of developing breast cancer, for example if they have a significant family history of reproductive cancers.
 For women at known risk, Tamoxifen can halve the risk of breast cancer when taken over five years.
 However, uptake of Tamoxifen is low in clinical practice (roughly 10% in England) due to factors such as access to specialist risk assessment whereby considerations such as family history of reproductive cancers and breast density are reviewed.
 The aim of this innovation is to improve patient care and outcomes, and ultimately prevent avoidable breast cancer.
+Read more about Tamoxifen.

 Three Rapid Uptake Products from the 2019/20 programme will continue through 2020/21:

 - Placental growth factor (PIGF) based tests to help rule out pre-eclampsia quickly so that pregnant women receive the most appropriate care

 - HeartFlow FFRCT – analysis which creates a 3D model of the coronary arteries to help clinicians to rapidly diagnose patients with suspected coronary artery disease from coronary CT angiography

 - PCSK9 inhibitors – will continue as part of a wider Lipid Management workstream.
 PCSK9 inhibitors are for the treatment of very high cholesterol, and are used together with a statin-type cholesterol-lowering medicine, or for patients who are unable to take or tolerate a statin.

 MedTech Funding Mandate

 The NHS Long Term Plan committed to accelerate the uptake of selected innovative medical devices, diagnostics and digital products to patients faster, by developing the MedTech Funding Mandate policy, which is delivered in partnership with AHSNs.